Tom1975/SugarPi/README.md

 ## Start
 - Unzip the zip file to an empty SD card.
 - Fill the CART folder with you favorite CPR files
-- Insert the SD card in your Raspberry Pi3 or 4
+- Insert the SD card in your Raspberry Pi3
 - Power it : The Amstrad will be immediately displayed.

 ## Commands